 If you are a product manager for a consumer-packaged-goods (CPG) company-for example, you manufacture toilet paper, or soup, or boxed dinners, or bar soap-a large portion of your advertising budget is going into television.
-"CPG companies have large marketing budgets and, understandably, have been extra careful in their move toward Internet advertising," shares Ken Mallon, Yahoo's director, insights products.1 "The thinking is that no one goes online to search out information on paper towels.
+"CPG companies have large marketing budgets and, understandably, have been extra careful in their move toward Internet advertising," shares Ken Mallon, Yahoo's director, insights products.
+"The thinking is that no one goes online to search out information on paper towels.
 But that doesn't mean that Internet ads can't significantly lift in-store sales."
-With Internet consumption on the rise,2 and all other media facing declining consumption as a result,3 new metrics that showcase Internet ads' targeting efficiency and sales responsiveness were needed.
-Product managers were facing increasing pressure for strong ROI metrics for media buys, yet they were relying on advertising recall4 or click stream analysis.5 They had few ways to measure the true purchase response from an Internet ad campaign.
+With Internet consumption on the rise, and all other media facing declining consumption as a result, new metrics that showcase Internet ads' targeting pressure for strong ROI metrics for media buys, yet they were relying on advertising recall or click stream analysis.
+They had few ways to measure the true purchase response from an Internet ad campaign.